microsoft/reverse-proxy/docs/operations/Branching.md

 6. Answer `y` to `Trigger this subscription immediately?` and a PR will be opened to update versions to the latest ones in that channel.
 7. Merge the PR as soon as feasible.

-Finally, update branding in `master`:
+Finally, update branding in `main`:

 1. Edit the file [`eng/Version.props`](../../eng/Version.props)
 2. Set `PreReleaseVersionLabel` to `preview.X` (where `X` is the next preview number)